m3tac0de/home-assistant-sofabaton-x1s/README.md

 You should see (names simplified):

+- **Remote**: `remote.<hub>_remote`
+  - Power activities on/off
+  - send any command to any device or activity
+  - becomes unavailable when the official app is connected

 - **Select**: `select.<hub>_activity`
   - options = `Powered off` + all activities from hub
   - selecting an item sends `activate` to hub